-$$\Phi(R,\theta) = \Phi_0(R) + \sum{m=1}^{\infty} \Phi_m(R) \cos[m(\theta - \theta{0m}(R))],$$ mechanism forming the shell features, these shells are long lasting phenomena.
-The WIM predicts such a long life for the shells, whereas for the merger model (Sect.
-6) Quinn (1984) guessed a shorter lifetime due to the initial dispersion of velocities that the stars of the shell inherited.
-But for example, Dupraz and Combes (1986) happily simulated their systems for 10 Gyr.
+Longhetti et al. (1999) favor the WIM, since they derived that in shell galaxies, the age of the last star forming event ranges from 0.1 to several Gyr.
+If the last burst of stellar activity that affects the absorption line strength indices, correlates with the dynamical mechanism forming the shell features, these shells are long lasting phenomena.
+The WIM predicts such a long life for the shells, whereas for the merger model of Quinn (1984), Sect.
+6, guessed a shorter lifetime due to the initial dispersion of velocities that the stars of the shell inherited.
+But for example, in the framework of the merger model, Dupraz and Combes (1986) happily simulated shell systems for 10 Gyr.